Inklingo

 nounB1general

-Use 'delantera' specifically when referring to the state of being ahead or in the lead, especially in a competition or race.
+Use 'delantera' specifically when referring to being in the lead or ahead in a competition, race, or progress.

 A simplified illustration of two runners on a track, where the runner in the front has a significant distance advantage over the runner behind.